Frequently Asked Questions

 What's the best temperature for growing microgreens?

-Most varieties thrive at 65-75°F (18-24°C).
+Most varieties grow well at 65 to 75°F (18 to 24°C).
 Cooler temperatures slow growth, while temperatures above 80°F can cause poor germination and increased disease pressure.

 How often should I water microgreens?

-During germination: Mist 1-2 times daily to keep medium moist.
+During germination: mist 1 to 2 times daily to keep the medium moist.

-After germination: Bottom-water as needed (usually 1-2 times daily) by adding water to reservoir tray.
-Medium should stay moist but not waterlogged.
+After germination: bottom-water as needed (usually 1 to 2 times daily) by adding water to the reservoir tray.
+The medium should stay moist but not waterlogged.

-Kratky systems: Check water levels every 2-3 days and refill or refresh as needed.
+Kratky systems: check water levels every 2 to 3 days and refill or refresh as needed.

 What's the difference between bottom-watering and top-watering?

-Bottom-watering: Water is added to a reservoir tray beneath the grow tray.
+Bottom-watering: water is added to a reservoir tray beneath the grow tray.
 Roots absorb water from below.
-Reduces mold risk and keeps foliage dry.
+This reduces mold risk and keeps foliage dry.

-Top-watering: Water applied directly to growing medium with spray bottle or watering can.
-Good for germination phase but can increase mold risk during growth.
+Top-watering: water is applied directly to the growing medium with a spray bottle or watering can.
+Good for the germination phase but can increase mold risk during growth.

 We recommend bottom-watering for best results.